One World Trade Center: Form and facade

+WSP Group was the lead structural engineer; Jaros, Baum & Bolles (JBB) provided MEP engineering; and Tishman Construction was the main contractor.

 Features

-One World Trade Center's top floor is officially designated as floor 104, despite the fact that the tower only contains 94 actual stories.
+World Trade Center's website describes One World Trade Center's top floor as floor 104, though the tower only contains 94 actual stories according to the Skyscraper Center.
 The building has 86 usable above-ground floors, of which 78 are intended for office purposes (approximately 2,600,000 ft2).
-The base consists of floors 1–19, including a 65-foot-high (20 m) public lobby, featuring the 90-foot mural ONE: Union of the Senses by American artist José Parlá.
-The office floors begin at floor 20, and go up to floor 63.
-There is a sky lobby on floor 64; office floors resume on floor 65, and stop at floor 90.
-Floors 91–99 and 103–104 are mechanical floors.
+The base consists of floors 1–19, including a 65 ft public lobby that features the 90 ft mural ONE: Union of the Senses by American artist José Parlá.
+The lobby also contains two paintings by Donald Martiny, called Lenape and Unami; two paintings by Fritz Bultman, Gravity of Nightfall and Blue Triptych – Intrusion Into the Blue; and two paintings by Doug Argue, Randomly Placed Exact Percentages and Isotropic.